Red Bar

 Temperature Coefficient of Resistance

-The resistance of a material has a dependence upon a number of phenomena.
-One of these is the number of collisions that occur between the charge carriers and atoms in the material.
+One affect results from the the number of collisions that occur between the charge carriers and atoms in the material.
 As the temperature increases so do the number of collisions and therefore it can be imagined that there will be a marginal increase in resistance with temperature.

 This may not always be the case because some materials have a negative temperature coefficient of resistance.
 This can be caused by the fact that with increasing temperature further charge carriers are released which will result in a decrease in resistance with temperature.
 As might be expected, this effect is often seen in semiconductor materials.